draumaz/savesys/README.md

 **saveWriter** scans the line number and new variable you pass into it, and writes to the file accordingly.

 # How To Use
-Let's say on we want to change the variable on line six to '7'.
+Let's say on you want to change the variable on line six to '7'.

 NOTE: line_ext counts from zero; for line six, you will want to write '5'.